apache/flink/docs/content/docs/dev/table/data_stream_api.md

 - Exchanges between tasks might be blocking according to the [`execution.batch-shuffle-mode`]({{< ref "docs/deployment/config" >}}#execution-batch-shuffle-mode).
 This also means potentially less resource requirements compared to executing the same pipeline in streaming mode.

-- Checkpointing must be disabled.
+- Checkpointing is disabled.
 Artificial state backends are inserted.

-- Operators need a sufficient amount of [off-heap memory]({{< ref "docs/deployment/memory/mem_setup_tm" >}}#managed-memory) for sorting and other intermediate results.

-- Table operations are not producing incremental updates but only a complete final result which converts to an insert-only changelog stream.
+- Table operations don't produce incremental updates but only a complete final result which converts to an insert-only changelog stream.

-- Some table operations might not be available in batch mode.
-Please check the corresponding Table API & SQL pages.

 {{< hint info >}}
-Since batch processing can be considered as *a special case of stream processing*, we recommend to implement a streaming pipeline first as it is the most general implementation for both bounded and unbounded data.
+Since batch processing can be considered as *a special case of stream processing*, we recommend implementing a streaming pipeline first as it is the most general implementation for both bounded and unbounded data.
 {{< /hint >}}

 The following example shows how to play around with batch mode using the [DataGen table source]({{< ref "docs/connectors/table/datagen" >}}).
 Many sources offer options that implicitly make the connector bounded, for example,